sohomsahaun/SnowState/README.md

 To know more about SnowState, please visit the [Wiki](https://github.com/sohomsahaun/SnowState/wiki)!

 ## Note
-SnowState 2.0.0 is for GameMaker Studio 2.3.2 or higher.
+This version of SnowState is for GameMaker Studio 2.3.2 or higher.
 If you are using earlier version(s) of GameMaker Studio, please check out earlier version(s) of SnowState.